camunda/camunda-docs/docs/self-managed/reference-architecture/reference-architecture.md

 If running a single instance is preferred, make sure to implement [regular backups](/self-managed/operational-guides/backup-restore/backup-and-restore.md) since resilience will be limited.

-## Camunda 8 Deployment Reference architectures
+## Camunda 8 deployment reference architectures

 ### Kubernetes